Bort-Millipede/PS2Linux_BrainDump/Tips and Tricks/README.md

 **Create Backup Partition:** If PS2 Linux was not installed using the full PS2 HDD (hopefully not), the author recommends creating a 5GB backup partition for backing up files.

 **Create Full Backup of PS2 Linux installation:** A full backup of the PS2 Linux installation should be created.
 This backup can be leveraged at a later time to restore a working PS2 Linux installation without the need to re-run the original PS2 Linux installer.
+A procedure to accomplish this is outlined in this repository [HERE](Backup-Restore).

 ## General Tips